Mikaburrie/txrx-chip-project/README.md

 The transmitter is at the top.
 The transmission indicator is on when transmitting.

 The receiver is on the bottom.
-The reception indicator is on when a signal is detected.
+The reception indicator turns on when a signal is detected.